fahadejaz001/swc-unistuttgart-20191122/README.md

 # swc-unistuttgart-20191122
 SWC workshop @ UniStuttgart

-we are learning GIT and GITHUB, this repo contains the work of the workshop.
+we are learning GIT and GITHUB,

+A new line